 Uganda has got ten national parks all brimming with wildlife and a variety of bird species.

 Uganda is a spectacular place, full of hidden and overt beauty in every corner.
 But beauty’s also subjective.
-It’d be impossible to get a unanimous decision on the most beautiful places around the Country, but PML Daily believes this list is a good start to plan your travels.
+It’d be impossible to get a unanimous decision on the most beautiful places around the Country, but we believe this list is a good start to plan your travels.

 Our travel team has rounded up the best of the best.

 From Bwindi Impenetrable National Park to the semi-arid valleys in the Karamoja, to the cold Kabale hills and to Mt.
 Elgon, here are our picks for the country’s top breathtaking, beautiful destinations:

 Bwindi Impenetrable Forest is one of the last redoubts of the mountain gorilla.

 Over 400 call this UNESCO-protected national park home, with the chance for visitors to trek to and meet habituated groups.
 Its biodiversity extends far beyond its most famous inhabitants, however; 348 bird species and 220 butterfly species can be found within its 331-square-kilometer expanse.